turborat/shampoo/README.md

 # shampoo
 A serverless, high-performance data cache.

-The orignal idea was something like redis but good.
+The orignal idea was something like Redis but good.
 The project ignited when I realised it was possible to accomplish in a performant, serverless fashion by relying heavily on compare-and-swap (CAS) atomic operations and memory barriers whilst minimising copies by using shared memory.